learnk8s/learnk8s.io/src/microsAuthentication/content.md

 **The application has access to all of them, or none of them.**

+### 2. Long live the Service Account's token

-### 2. The tokens associated with a Service Account are long-lived and do not expire
+The tokens associated with a Service Account are long-lived and do not expire

 In other words, once you have access to one of them, you can use it forever (or until the administrator deletes the secret associated with the token).